Advisory, Probation and Suspension Status

 Students are placed on probation when their academic performance is endangering their opportunity to earn a degree from the university.
 When a student’s academic level of achievement falls below a 2.0 cumulative grade point average on graded hours at Coastal Carolina University, the student is placed on probation.
 Probation appears on a student’s academic record at the end of the regular semesters (fall and spring).

 - May not enroll in more than 16 credits per semester.
 (Students who pre-registered for more than 16 credits must drop to 16 credits.
 Should the student fail to drop to 16 credits, the University may adjust the student’s course schedule to 16 credits);

-- Are required to have their course schedules and credits reviewed and approved by their academic advisers at the beginning of each semester;
+- Are required to have their course schedules and credits reviewed and approved by their academic advisors at the beginning of each semester;

-- Are required to meet at least two times per semester with their academic adviser;
+- Are required to meet at least two times per semester with their academic advisor;

 - Are required to attend a one-day Dean’s Academic Counseling Seminar at the beginning of each semester; and

 - Complete any additional requirements for academic probation as outlined by their college; see academic policy College Requirements for Academic Probation.

 In addition to the requirements listed above, students who have earned less than 30 credits and are placed on probation will be enrolled in a designated section of ACED 101 and assigned an academic coach during any semester that they are on probation.
 They are required to meet at least four times with their academic coach as well as successfully complete ACED 101.

 A student who enrolls while on probation must demonstrate progress toward the attainment of a degree by earning at least a 2.0 semester grade point average in each subsequent regular semester to be allowed continued enrollment and to avoid academic suspension.
 Once the student has earned at least a 2.0 cumulative grade point average in a regular semester, the student is considered to be making satisfactory academic progress and is no longer subject to the rules of probation.